elewa-academy/Fundamentals/docs_src/09-human-centered-design/README.md

 # Human-Centered Design

-In this project you will take what you learned in __Organizing Development__ and bring it to the next level.
+Computers run your code, developers maintain it, and humans use it.
+This project focuses on the humans who use it.

-in the project you will design a home page for one of your fellow classmates.
-The goal is not to learn new tools, not to build an impressive site, the goal is to understand your partner and build a portfolio that represents them how they would like to be seen by employers.
+You will learn about _Design Thinking_ & _User Empathy_ by designing a home page for one of your fellow classmates at a time.
+The goal is not to learn new tools, not to build an impressive site, the goal is to understand your partner's needs.
+The portfolio you build should represent them honestly and effectively to employers and other developers.

 ### Index
 * [Learning Objectives](#learning-objectives)